 This will not apply if an extension of time has been arranged or payment of an advance deposit is pending.

 What are review options and the time limits?

 Applicants have three options if they have been refused access to information:

 1. Internal review

-Applicants can apply to there Trust for an internal review.
-This is review by someone more senior that the original decision maker and there is a $40 fee.
+Applicants can apply to the SCG for an internal review.
+This review by is completed by a senior officer and there is a $40 fee.
 Applicants have 20 working days from receiving notice of a decision to ask for an internal review.